smithy-lang/smithy/docs/source/spec/core.rst

 Trait selector
     ``string``
 Value type
-    ``map`` of enum constant values to structures optionally containing a name, documentation, tags, and/or a deprecation flag.
+    ``list`` of enum definition structures.

 Smithy models SHOULD apply the enum trait when string shapes have a fixed set of allowable values.

-The enum trait is a map of allowed string values to enum constant definition structures.
-Enum values do not allow aliasing; all enum constant values MUST be unique across the entire set.

-An enum definition is a structure that supports the following optional
+An enum definition is a structure that supports the following members:
-members:

 .. list-table::
     :header-rows: 1